Acing the MBA Essay Questions – Tips & Reviews

 - Part 1: Tell us what your immediate career goals are and how you will benefit personally and professionally from earning an MBA at Kenan-Flagler Business School.

 - Part 2: As the business world continues to evolve, circumstances can change and guide you in a different direction.
-Should your goals that you provided above not transpire, what other opportunities would you explore?
+Should the goals that you provided above not transpire, what other opportunities would you explore?

 Part 1 Analysis